huntdream/how-to/README.md

 There is crack in everything, that's how the light gets in

 Each directory is example which you can visit it through Github Pages with 'https://huntdream.github.io/how-to/' + [directory name]

+# Notice
+All the examples have been tested in Google Chrome, and I don't know there is a browser called IE